Operation Corridor 92: Aftermath

 In mid-October and early November 1992, the HVO briefly cut the Brčko corridor south of Orašje two more times.
 In turn, the VRS launched a major offensive against the HVO-held bridgehead at Orašje.
 After some initial success, the VRS offensive failed and the HVO drove the attacking force back to the positions they had held prior to the advance.
 Aiming to improve the security of the Brčko corridor, units of the VRS 1st Krajina and East Bosnian Corps turned south of Brčko, and advanced 2 to 3 km against defences held by the HVO and the ARBiH.
 That last push widened the Brčko corridor to just 3 kilometres at its narrowest point.

 During the offensive, which captured 760 km2 of territory, the VRS and its allies lost 413 troops killed and a further 1,509 wounded.
 According to Zovak, the HV sustained losses of 343 killed and 1,996 wounded, while the HVO lost 918 killed and 4,254 injured during the fighting that took place in the region between April and October.
 In the same period, the city of Slavonski Brod came under bombardment from VRS artillery and aircraft.
-A total of 11,651 artillery shells and fourteen 9K52 Luna-M rockets were fired against the city, and 130 bombs were dropped from the air, resulting in the deaths of 116 civilians.
+A total of 11,651 artillery shells and fourteen 9K52 Luna-M rockets were fired against the city, and 130 bombs were dropped from the air, resulting in the deaths of 116 civilians, including 27 children.

 At the end of October 1992, the Croatian National Defence Council commissioned a report into the loss of Bosanska Posavina.
 It found that the front had a major strategic role in binding strong VRS forces and prevented their detachment to other parts of the country.
 However, the commission concluded that there was no unified political and military objective in Bosanska Posavina and the defence was burdened by internal conflicts and accusations.
 It found that the chain of command did not operate as intended, at times commanders at lower levels received instructions without the knowledge of higher command.
 The counterintelligence agencies were also criticized as ineffective, while rumors about a betrayal had a negative impact on the morale of the army, for which they accused a "fifth column".
 According to former Croatian prime minister Josip Manolić the report "clearly indicated the responsibility of Gojko Šušak, and of his separate military and political lines [of command] on the ground, for the fall of Posavina."